bob354/RAG-chatbot/README.md

 **How it works:**

 1. PDFs in the `documents/` folder are loaded using `pdfplumber` and split into chunks.
 You can dynamically upload/delete PDFs via the Web UI, which will automatically rebuild the index.
-2. Chunks are embedded using a HuggingFace sentence-transformer model and stored in a **FAISS** vector store for semantic search.
-Simultaneously, a **BM25** index is built for keyword search.
+2. Chunks are embedded using a HuggingFace sentence-transformer model and stored in a **FAISS** vector store.
+The model dynamically utilizes **CUDA (GPU)** if available.
+3. Simultaneously, a **BM25** index is built for keyword search.
+4. When a user asks a follow-up question, the system uses **Query Condensation** with the conversational history to rewrite it into a standalone query.
-3. When a user asks a question, documents are retrieved using **Hybrid Search** (Semantic + Keyword) to capture both contextual meaning and exact phrasing.
+5. Documents are then retrieved using **Hybrid Search** (Semantic + Keyword) to capture both contextual meaning and exact phrasing.
-4. The combined candidates are then reranked using a Cross-Encoder model (`BAAI/bge-reranker-base`), selecting the top, most relevant chunks.
+6. Candidates are reranked using a Cross-Encoder model (`BAAI/bge-reranker-base`).
+The model uses **dynamic quantization** to speed up inference if running on CPU.
-5. The retrieved context + question are sent to the Groq-hosted LLaMA 3.1 model to generate a strict, citation-focused answer.
+7. The top retrieved context, chat history, and question are sent to the Groq-hosted LLaMA 3.1 model to generate a strict, citation-focused answer.
-6. The chatbot only answers based on the provided documents — no hallucination.

 ---